ZG089/Re-Malwack/README.md

 [![Donation](https://img.shields.io/badge/Support%20Development-black?style=for-the-badge&logo=buymeacoffee&logoColor=black&logoSize=auto&color=%23FFDD00&cacheSeconds=2&link=https%3A%2F%2Fbuymeacoffee.com%2Fzg089&link=https%3A%2F%2Fbuymeacoffee.com%2Fzg089)](https://buymeacoffee.com/zg089)
 ![Built with](https://img.shields.io/badge/Made_with-Love-red?style=for-the-badge)

-**If you are looking for a final solution to get rid of ads, Malware, and Trackers forever, then Re-Malwack is the best choice for you and your family.**
+**If you are looking for a final solution to get rid of ads, malware, and trackers forever, then Re-Malwack is the best choice for you and your family.**

 ## Features // What makes this module special?

-- ⛔ It blocks ads, malware and trackers By default, you can also block P*rn sites, fake news sites, gambling sites and social sites as well.
+- ⛔ It blocks ads, malware and trackers By default, you can also block p*rn sites, fake news sites, gambling sites and social sites as well.
 - ⚙ Allows you to modify and manage hosts file (whitelist/blacklist urls, reset hosts, auto update adblock)
 - 🤙 Allows you to add custom hosts sources, also modify default ones
 - ✨ Easy to use